yusuke-dna/protocol-designer-to-py/doc/README.md

 # Documents for new version of pd2py
-The content does not describe current version.
-New version, utilising Step instead of Command of JSON file will be released in September 2023.
+The content is under preparation.
+New version, utilising Step instead of Command of JSON file is available as default setting.
+For debug or specific purpose, command mode is available by adding fourth argument `command`